OliverLeitner/OliverLeitner/README.md

 My work focus (so far):

-- Web Developmer, mainly frontend but not limited to.
+- Web Development, mainly frontend but not limited to.
 Been doing it for years in everything that came along technology wise.

 <!--
 **OliverLeitner/OliverLeitner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.